nuts-foundation/nuts-documentation/pages/rfc/sso-rfc.rst

 Status of this RFC
 ******************

-This RFC is a work in progress.
+This RFC being tested as a POC in the SSO-Bolt.
 See the TODO_ section below.
 To provide comments create an issue on the `Github repository containing this documentation
 <https://github.com/nuts-foundation/nuts-documentation/issues>`_.